-Recommendation 10 - Require all public higher education institutions to implement and expand upon UC Davis' policy; specifically, require the institutions to conduct employment verification checks to determine if the applicant for an athletic, academic, or administrative position has any substantiated allegations of misconduct from their previous employer.
+Recommendation 10 - Require all public higher education institutions to implement UC Davis' policy conduct employment verification checks to determine if the applicant for an athletic, academic, or administrative position has any substantiated allegations of misconduct from their previous employer.
 AB 810 (Friedman) of the 2023-2024 Legislative Session aligns with this recommendation.